-I often get asked why there aren’t more student loan planners that work for companies like FitBUX.
+I often get asked why there aren’t more free student loan planners that work for companies like FitBUX.
 The answer is…the finance industry is very archaic.
 In short, the finance industry doesn’t include student loan planners because its not “traditionally” the way financial experts make money.

 This article takes a deeper dive into the “traditional” way the world of money used to work.
 Most importantly, this is a great article to read because it highlights the biases of financial professionals that you may work with in the future.
 It also explains why I decided to start a “new” way at FitBUX and started the company as a student loan planning company…

 Note: The following are all good people just limited in what they can provide.
 A student loan planner should be able to answer everything from student loan refinancing to Public Service Loan Forgiveness.